swiftlang/swift-evolution/proposals/0000-mathable.md

 nth root of x.
 For now this is implemented in terms of `pow`, but we may adopt other implementations for better speed or accuracy in the future.
 - Argument labels have been added to `atan2(y:x:)`.
-This is the only math.h function that regularly trips people up w.r.t. argument order, so having some additional clarity here seems good.
+This is the only math.h function whose argument order regularly causes bugs, so it would be good to clarify here.
 - `logGamma` is introduced instead of the existing `lgamma`, and returns a single value instead of a tuple.
 The sign is still available for real types via a new `signGamma` function, but requires a separate function call.
 The